-With the recommended condition from PBOT, the relevant City service bureaus find that public services are adequate.
+With the recommended conditions, the relevant City service bureaus find that public services are adequate.

 This criterion is met.

 3. Services to a site that is requesting rezoning to IR Institutional Residential, will be considered adequate if the development proposed is mitigated through an approved impact mitigation plan or conditional use master plan for the institution.